Fife Circle Line: Service

-There is a goods line connection from Dunfermline to Stirling via Longannet Power Station that rail campaigners would like to reopen to passengers, as it has already been between Stirling and Alloa.
+There is a goods line connection from Dunfermline to Stirling via Longannet Power Station that rail campaigners would like to reopen to passengers, as has already been done between Stirling and Alloa.
 The current line via Longannet and Kincardine was last used by passenger trains in 1930, though a Stirling - Alloa - Dunfermline (Upper) service ran via the Stirling and Dunfermline Railway (now closed east of Alloa) until October 1968.
-Coal trains that formerly crossed the Forth Bridge en route to Longannet Power Station were rerouted by that line so that the bridge's maximum signalling capacity for trains can be used to increase the local passenger service; Longannet Power Station closed in 2017 and all coal train movements ceased although the site is now being redeveloped by Talgo to build new trains.
-The line between Alloa and Dunfermline is not currently signalled to passenger-carrying standards.
+Coal trains that formerly crossed the Forth Bridge en route to Longannet Power Station were rerouted by that line so that the bridge's maximum signalling capacity for trains can be used to increase the local passenger service; Longannet Power Station closed in 2017 and all coal train movements ceased.
+The line between Alloa and Dunfermline is not currently signalled to passenger-carrying standards, however steam hauled charter services make occasional use of the line while operating on the 'Forth Circle'.
 The Fife Circle is a priority for present investment in new rolling stock.

-Its morning peak services can be notoriously overcrowded.
+After COVID in May 2022, the Fife Circle was split in preparation for the new Levenmouth rail link.
+Further changes took place on 2 June 2024 when the new branch opened.
+In May 2025 the current service pattern began after consultation.